 In addition to being suitable for olives, the soil needs to be able to support heavy harvesters during the month of harvest.
 If your region experiences heavy rain in the fall, the soil must have enough drainage to support the weight of the harvesters.
 Today, most SHD orchards are planted in rows running north to south to maximize canopy exposure.
 The site’s north to south shape and slope of the property should allow for rows of significant length so the harvester does not spend most of its time turning around.
 There will also need to be enough room at the end of each row to allow for efficient harvester turn-around.
 When mapping out tree rows, make sure both vertical and side slopes do not exceed available harvester technology to keep from tipping over.

-Currently three olive varietals meet the growing requirements for SHD orchards: Arbequina, Arbosana, and Koroneiki.
-Three additional varietals are undergoing development for commercial release in California soon.
+The three most common varieties are Arbequina, Arbosana, and Koroneiki.
+In addition, three new varieties, Favolosa, Don Carlo and Allegra are showing promising results.
 Due to growth vigor, Arbequina and Koroneiki are best planted at 6 feet (1.8m) or more on center on all but the worst soil conditions.
 Because Arbosana grows with lower vigor, it may be planted on center as close as 4.5 feet (1.4m) apart on poor soils.
 Distance between rows is a function of how tall the trees will be allowed to grow.
 The decision on tree height is a combination of personal preference, available harvester capacity, and terrain.

 A trellis is required in SHD orchards to: a) support the tree’s straight upright development, and b) ensure tree rows are perfectly straight for harvesters to operate with minimal damage to the trees.
 Most plantings today are two wire systems with the top wire set at 5.5 feet (1.7m) or 6 feet (1.8m).
 The second wire is often set 2 feet (0.6m) lower unless it is used to suspend the drip irrigation hose, in which case it is generally set at 18 to 20 inches (about 0.5m) above the ground.
 Care needs to be taken locating the suspended hose to ensure the wire and hose are out of the cutting area of the mechanical skirter, if used.